This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 Step 5: Post-Incorporation Requirements

-• Register with LHDN (Inland Revenue Board)
+• Register your company with LHDN (Inland Revenue Board)

-• Open a corporate bank account
+• Open a corporate bank account in Malaysia.

 • Apply for business licenses (sector-specific)